Mojang/minecraft-editor-extension-starter-kit/README.md

 ```
 > **Tip:** *This is a super handy folder to remember if you're actively developing for Minecraft.
 You should probably make a shortcut to it!*

 If you look inside `development_behavior_packs` you should see a folder with the name of your new extension.
-If you chose to add assets, there should be a matching folder in `development_resource_packs` too.
+There should be a matching folder in `development_resource_packs` too.

 The `prepare` step is only really needed the first time, or if you ever add new assets (textures, text strings, custom files) to your extension - it basically copies the folders from `<install_location>\assets\` to the `development` packs folders where Minecraft can find them.
 It does some indexing of the folder contents and creates the manifest files required by the game -- so remember: if you add or change ANY new assets (sprites, textures, strings, etc) - run the `prepare` step.